Frequently Asked Questions About Elder Abuse

-Any person who is aware of facts or circumstances that would lead a reasonable person to suspect that physical or emotional abuse, material abuse or neglect has occurred may report to Milwaukee County's Aging Resource Center.
+Any person who is aware of facts or circumstances that would lead a reasonable person to suspect that physical or emotional abuse, financial expoitation or neglect has occurred may report to Milwaukee County's Aging Resource Center.
 No person may be held civilly or criminally liable or be found guilty of unprofessional conduct for reporting in good faith under this section of Wisconsin Law.

 What is an elder abuse investigation?

 Social workers and nurses from the Resource Center's elder abuse investigation unit investigate reports of abuse and neglect to determine if the elder person or any other person involved in the situation is in need of services.
 They also help coordinate resources and services, make linkages for the elder with other agencies and can offer temporary emergency assistance.

 Elder abuse investigations begin within 24 hours of the referral, excluding weekends and holidays.

 The scope of the investigation may include the following:

 - A visit to the residence of the elder adult at risk.

 - Observation of the elderadult at risk .